Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Introduction

 Based on this intuition, we formulate an objective that incorporates a group-sparse penalty \citep{friedman2010note,simon2013sparse} on $U_g - U_p$, where each row is treated as a group.
 In particular, we estimate domain-specific embeddings from gold data, incorporating $\ell_{2,1}$ regularization to impose group sparsity relative to the (estimated) word embeddings trained on the large proxy data.
 Our approach balances the need to update the embeddings of important domain-specific words based on the gold data (i.e., reduce bias), while matching most words to the embeddings estimated from the large proxy text corpus (i.e., reduce variance).

-Our main result establishes that the word embedding estimator trained by group-sparse transfer learning achieves a sample complexity bound that scales linearly with the number of words, as opposed to the conventional quadratic scaling.
+Our main result establishes that the word embedding estimator trained by group-sparse transfer learning achieves a sample complexity bound that, to leading order, scales quadratically in $s$ (the number of words with altered meaning/usage), as opposed to the conventional bound that scales quadratically in $d$ (the total number of words).
 In other words, transfer learning allows us to accurately identify domain-specific word embeddings with substantially less domain-specific data than classical low-rank matrix factorization methods.
 We build on prior work establishing error bounds for the group LASSO \citep{lounici2011oracle} and low-rank matrix problems \citep{ge2017no,negahban2011estimation}.
 We face two additional technical challenges.
-First, the literature on nonconvex low-rank matrix problems typically studies the Hessian to ensure that local minima are well-behaved; however, the Hessian may not be well-defined under our non-smooth group-sparse penalty (since the gradient is not continuous).
+First, the literature on nonconvex low-rank matrix problems typically studies the Hessian to ensure that local minima are well-behaved; however, the Hessian may not be well-defined under our nonsmooth group-sparse penalty (since the gradient is not continuous).
 Second, unlike the traditional high-dimensional literature, transfer learning introduces a quartic form (in terms of $U_g - U_p$) in our objective function.
 We address both challenges through a new analysis that relies on an assumption we term ``quadratic compatibility condition.''
-We show that quadratic compatibility is implied by a natural restricted strong convexity (RSC) assumption; furthermore, under a slightly stronger RSC condition from \cite{loh2015regularized}, all local minima identified by our algorithm are statistically indistinguishable from the global minimum.
+We show that quadratic compatibility is implied by a natural restricted strong convexity (RSC) assumption, which we prove holds with high probability in a general low-rank matrix factorization problem for the illustrative cases of gaussian data and word co-occurrence count data.
+Furthermore, under a slightly weaker condition that can characterize all local minima \citep{loh2015regularized}, all local minima identified by our algorithm are statistically indistinguishable from the global minimum, implying that our estimator can be computed efficiently.

 While our technical results hold for embeddings trained using matrix factorization, our algorithm straightforwardly applies to nonlinear objectives such as GloVe.
-Simulations on synthetic data show that our estimator significantly outperforms common heuristics given rich proxy data and limited domain-specific data.
+Simulations on synthetic data and real-world domain-specific Wikipedia articles show that our estimator significantly outperforms common heuristics given rich proxy data and limited domain-specific data.
 Importantly, we show that this is an \textit{interpretable} strategy to identifying key words with distinct meanings in specific domains such as finance, math, and computing.
-We also demonstrate the efficacy of our approach in a downstream prediction task of clinical trial eligibility based on unstructured clinical statements regarding inclusion or exclusion criteria.